-Most of the typical houseplants sold in garden centers are actually tropical plants.
-They make excellent houseplants because they are very easy to grow inside, and most of them have the same basic needs.
+Most of the common houseplants sold in garden centers are actually tropical plants.
+They make excellent indoor plants because they’re fairly easy to grow and have the same basic care requirements.

 That’s great new for us, and it makes tropical houseplant care much easier!
-In this detailed growing guide you’ll learn all you need to know in order to keep them thriving.
+In this detailed growing guide you’ll learn all you need to know to keep them healthy.

-From watering to humidity, soil to fertilizer, pest control and troubleshoot common problems, you’ll be an expert in no time.
+From watering to humidity, soil, fertilizer, potting, pest control, to troubleshoot common problems, and much more.
+With this complete guide, you’ll be an expert in no time.

 Growing Tropical Plants Indoors